What Are Selective Serotonin Reuptake Inhibitors (SSRIs)? Everything You Need To Know

 Less common side effects of SSRIs

 In rare cases, people may experience more serious side effects as a result of taking SSRIs that require immediate medical attention.
-Uncommon and potentially serious effects of selective serotonin reuptake inhibitors can include:
+Uncommon and potentially serious effects of selective serotonin reuptake inhibitors can include these:

-If you experience any of these symptoms while using selective serotonin reuptake inhibitors, it’s recommended that you seek medical help immediately.
+If you experience any of these symptoms while using selective serotonin reuptake inhibitors, seek medical help immediately.

-In addition to the above potential side effects, individuals who take over-the-counter painkillers such as nonsteroidal anti-inflammatory drugs (NSAIDS) also are at significantly increased risk of gastrointestinal bleeding.
+In addition to the above potential side effects, individuals who take over-the-counter painkillers like nonsteroidal anti-inflammatory medications (NSAIDs) also are at a significantly increased risk of gastrointestinal bleeding.
 A psychiatrist may ask about your current use of over-the-counter medications before prescribing an SSRI.
+Bring a list of your medications with you to your doctor before starting a new medication.

 For people with certain underlying health problems such as diabetes, epilepsy, or kidney disease, using SSRIs may not be recommended.
 SSRIs also may not react favorably with common herbal remedies like St. John’s Wort.
 Ultimately, every person’s body and circumstances are different, and you should work closely with a physician to help you feel informed and safe while taking selective serotonin reuptake inhibitors.